(2021/2022, 4K, Surround 5.1, 17:30 Min.)

-Contrapunctus V (5) is an experimental documentary featuring Japanese urban architecture.
-A time capsule of sorts, a multitasking brain (biological and artificial), it makes different themes and voices converge and connect in a structure reminiscent of musical counterpoint.
+Contrapunctus V (5) is an experimental documentary featuring mind fragmentation, a search for patterns and Japanese urban architecture.
+A time capsule of sorts, centered on (biological or

 Japan is according to recent statistics the country where the population sleeps the least, and has the worlds largest percentage of older adults.
 It is in those ways and others at the forefront of issues and trends that are global.
 The film is not a straightforward portrait of the cities it shows.
-They become metaphors and a point of departure for a reflection on those global themes and how they connect - a reflection they shape in a unique way.
+They become metaphors and a point of departure for a reflexion on those global themes as well as symptoms of time and space disorientation.

 In a world where the border between work and free time is increasingly blurred, the time when we sleep and dream may be the last area completely free of work.
 We are (often voluntarily)